 It is essential to measure and divide the meat correctly.
 You can divide the meat roughly by eye or use a kitchen scale to be more precise.
 A pound of ground meat makes about four patties, approximately a quarter pound each, which is a good size for standard buns, like Martin's potato buns.

 I usually serve grilled lamb burgers on Martin's potato buns.
 They are a good size, widely available, and safe for my peanut allergy kid.
 Try brioche buns for a gourmet feel, but you might need to adjust the size of the patties and make them larger since brioche buns are typically bigger.
 For gluten-free options, look for gluten-free buns.
 Alternatively, skip the bun altogether and wrap the patties in lettuce leaves, like romaine, butterhead lettuce, or collard greens.

 Lamb burgers are great served with rice pilaf or a simple, fresh salad with tomatoes, cucumbers, and onion.
-They would also pair well with a kale caesar salad or a side of mango cucumber salsa.
+They would also pair well with a simple fennel salad, kale caesar salad or a side of mango cucumber salsa.